 Risk Description Impact of the risk How do we mitigate or manage these risks?
 Insolvency risk The risk that the AMP KiwiSaver Scheme or a Fund becomes insolvent and is placed into receivership, liquidation or statutory management, making it unable to meet its financial obligations. becomes insolvent then you may not recover the full amount of your We mitigate this risk by ensuring that the Funds in the AMP KiwiSaver Scheme primarily invest in liquid assets.
 Scheme liquidity risk The risk that the AMP KiwiSaver Scheme cannot meet payments on time.
-This risk arises where there is a mismatch between the maturity profile of investments and the amounts required to meet withdrawal requests.
-Such liquidity risk would restrict your ability to withdraw, transfer to another scheme or switch between Funds.
-We mitigate this risk by ensuring that the Funds in the AMP KiwiSaver Scheme primarily invest in liquid assets.
-The asset holdings of the Funds are generally invested across different asset classes and/or different investments within an asset class.
-Borrowing risk The risk that where borrowing has occurred in relation to a Fund, the lender would have the right to demand payment from that Fund at short notice.
-If there are insufficient assets in the Fund to repay the loan, the assets of other Funds in the AMP KiwiSaver Scheme could be used to meet the repayment. is subject to certain conditions in the Trust Deed.
-Single trust fund risk AMP and The New Zealand Guardian Trust Company Limited (Supervisor) have established separate Funds within the AMP KiwiSaver Scheme, which are designed to enable investors to invest into particular asset classes or mixes of asset classes.
-However, the assets of the AMP KiwiSaver Scheme comprise a single trust fund.
-We mitigate this risk by ensuring separate accounting records are kept for each Fund and ensuring that the majority of Fund expenses are calculated as a portion of the Fund's value.
+This risk arises where there is a mismatch between the maturity profile of investments and the amounts required to meet withdrawal requests. that the Funds in the AMP KiwiSaver Borrowing risk The risk that where borrowing has occurred in relation to a Fund, the lender would have the right to demand payment from that Fund at short notice.
+If there are insufficient assets in the Fund to repay the loan, the assets of other Funds in the AMP KiwiSaver Scheme could be used to meet the repayment. is subject to certain conditions in the Single trust fund risk AMP and The New Zealand Guardian Trust Company Limited (Supervisor) have established separate Funds within the AMP KiwiSaver Scheme, which are designed to enable investors to invest into particular asset classes or mixes of asset classes.
+However, the assets of the AMP KiwiSaver Scheme comprise a single trust fund. relation to a Fund must be met in the We mitigate this risk by ensuring separate accounting records are kept for each Fund and ensuring that the majority of Fund expenses are calculated as a portion of the Fund's value.